 We use message catch events in Zeebe when the workflow engine needs to receive a message from an external system before the process instance can advance.
 (See: Message Events)

-In the scenario we're modeling, we initiate a payment with our service task, but we need to wait for some other external system to actually confirm that the payment was received.
-This confirmation comes in the form of a message that will be sent to Zeebe - asynchronously - by an external service.
+In the scenario we're modeling, we initiate a payment with our service task, but we need to wait for some other external system to confirm the payment was received.
+This confirmation comes in the form of a message that is sent to Zeebe (asynchronously) by an external service.

-Messages received by Zeebe need to be correlated to specific process instances.
-To make this possible, we have some more configuring to do:
+Messages received by Zeebe must be correlated to specific process instances.
+To make this possible, we have some more configuring to do.
+Take the following steps:

-+icon to create a new message.
-You'll now see two fields in the Modeler that we'll use to correlate a message to a specific process instance: message name and subscription correlation key.
+- In the Properties panel, click the + icon to create a new message.
+You'll now see two fields in Modeler that we'll use to correlate a message to a specific process instance: message name and subscription correlation key.

 When Zeebe receives a message, this name field lets us know which message event in the process model the message is referring to.